Waxing and maintenance

 - Scrapers and sharpeners to prepare edges and bases.

-Whether you're at home or at the resort, these kits will keep your skis and snowboard in top condition.
-Practical, comprehensive and quick!
+Whether you're at home or at the resort, these ski waxing kits guarantee your skis and snowboard will be in top condition.
+Practical, complete, and quick!

 Ski maintenance: our essentials